enterprise-learning-strategy

 • Cost of training: What is the estimated cost for the company to address this skill gap?
 How much will developing the learning content that will have the greatest impact cost?

-5. Double-check existing systems and resources
+6. Double-check existing systems and resources

 There may be additional resources that you can build on to deploy your learning strategy at a whole enterprise level.
 Does one department have an instructional asset, such as a webinar, that can be adapted, evolved, or incorporated into your training needs?
 If so, great.
 You could save time and money by incorporating it into your strategy.

-6. Invest in a learning management system
+7. Invest in a learning management system

 An enterprise learning management system (LMS) is a software solution for administrating and delivering corporate learning to employees.

 You are going to need help deploying your extended enterprise learning strategy.
-An LMS will help you design, author, and organise your training content and ramp up your learning environment.
+An LMS will help you design, author, and organize your training content and ramp up your learning environment.
 It will also serve as a central location for storing and distributing course content, enabling you to monitor employee engagement and progress efficiently.

 LMS features you should be on the lookout for include the following: